-Fraisse, Lé and Thesmar (2020), using the same ‘difference in difference’ approach to identification,, look at the impact of borrower specific capital weights on corporate credit extended by the six largest French banking groups and their subsidiaries under the Basel II internal models based determination of risk weighted assets for the years 2008-2011.
+Fraisse, Lé and Thesmar (2020), using the same ‘difference in difference’ approach to identification, look at the impact of borrower specific capital weights on corporate credit extended by the six largest French banking groups and their subsidiaries under the Basel II internal models-based determination of risk weighted assets for the years 2008-2011.
 They find that a 1% increase in the risk capital weighting of a firm reduces lending to that firm by 1.4%-2.1% (at the intensive margin i.e. conditional on lending still taking place) and reducing overall credit by 2.3%-4.5% (allowing also for the extensive margin, i.e. a decision to completely cease lending).
 While the identification strategy is similar, this is otherwise a very different approach that of Jiminez et. al. (2008).
 They ‘saturate’ their panel estimation with bank-year dummies, thus consciously excluding the impact of aggregate capital requirements or aggregate capital buffers on the supply of bank credit.
 They focus instead of how differences in banks internal risk weights for individual firms impact on the supply of bank credit to those firms.
 This tells us that internal capital allocation has an impact on relative credit supply to different firms but is not informative about the impact of overall capital requirements or capital buffers on bank credit.

 There are very few studies for emerging markets investigating the impact of bank capital requirements on credit supply in emerging markets.
 One is Fang et al. (2020) model bank loan growth, using a specification similar to Aiyar, Calomiris and Wieladek (2014, 2016a), including a similar demand proxy, and using quarterly bank data 2005- 2016 for Peru.
 Their data includes an increase in minimum required capital from 9.`1% to 10% of risk weighted assets announced in July 2008 and implemented in three stages, in July of the following three years: in 2009 (to 9.5%), 2010 (to 9.8%) and in 2011 (to 10.0%); together with the introduction of a regime of additional bank specific capital buffers again implemented in July of each year over the period 2012-2016.
 They report that a one percentage increase in the capital requirement – during the second phase of additional bank specific capital buffers - reduces lending by 4-6 percent in the same quarter; however strikingly this impact lasts only one quarter, by the following quarter the impact is no longer statistically significant.
 Their specification addresses the concern with Aiyar et. al. (2014) about changing bank risk as a confounding variable, correlated with changes in discretionary adjustment to bank capital, by using only the relatively large changes to required capital in July of the years 2012-2016 (‘jumps’) and ignoring small changes (‘wiggles’) in other months.
 We will use the same approach in our own estimation; but acknowledging a problem not considered by Fang et al. (2020) about seasonal variation in the distribution of bank credit across banks.